Las Vegas’ Super Bowl will be an entertainment extravaganza

 While the Las Vegas Super Bowl celebration may sound like all fun and games, the event also is boosting business and spotlighting charitable causes across the valley.

-More than 200 companies participated in a year-long program designed to bring Super Bowl-related contract, professional development and networking opportunities to local diverse businesses in Southern Nevada.
-Workshops helped women-, minority-, LGBTQ+- and veteran-owned companies bid for Super Bowl 58 contracts and jobs ranging from catering and transportation to decor, staging and set construction.
+More than 200 companies participated in a yearlong program designed to bring Super Bowl-related contract, professional development and networking opportunities to local diverse businesses in Southern Nevada.
+Workshops helped women-, minority-, LGBTQ+- and veteran-owned companies bid for Super Bowl 2024 contracts and jobs ranging from catering and transportation to decor, staging and set construction.

 Traditional gaming and tourism businesses are expected to flourish.

-Hotel room prices haven’t waivered much over the last few weeks with some Strip rates coming down and downtown Las Vegas and off-Strip properties going up to take advantage of demand.
+Hotel room prices haven’t wavered much over the past few weeks with some Strip rates coming down and downtown Las Vegas and off-Strip properties going up to take advantage of demand.

 Because hotel rates are maintaining their value and tickets to the game are the highest in history, it’s expected that visitors will be bringing money — gobs of it.